-Because of the severity of the penalties that are involved with embezzlement charges, your criminal defense attorney will have to determine which legal defense strategy will work best in your particular situation.
+Because of the severity of the penalties that are involved with embezzlement charges, your criminal defense lawyer will have to determine which legal defense strategy will work best in your particular situation.

 Here is a list of the most common defenses for embezzlement: